 The American Revolution had started out as little better than a civil war, with Patriots (40%) opposed to Loyalists (20%) and with Neutrals (40%) stuck in between.
 In the British Parliament, these divisions were reflected in vicious debates between the King’s Tories and the opposition Whigs.
 In the British army, the ambivalence translated into hapless administration, poor communications, weak and defensive strategies, and near-universal back-biting among the Generals.
 The American Revolution would prove the graveyard of many a British military and political career.

-Like the Vietnamese 200 years later, all the Patriots needed to do was survive—a good thing since, like the Vietnamese, they weren’t particularly good at winning military victories.
-Even in 1781, George Washington insisted on attacking the British in their New York stronghold and was only saved from that folly by the French fleet sailing off unannounced to Virginia.
+Like the Vietnamese 200 years later, all the American Patriots needed to do was survive—a good thing since, like the Vietnamese, they weren’t particularly good at winning military victories.
+Even in 1781, George Washington insisted on attacking the British at their most secure stronghold, New York, and was only saved from that folly by the French fleet sailing off unannounced to Virginia.
 Had Washington had his way, there would have been no Yorktown and no allied victory.